 Every private limited company must finalize the financial statement within 30 days of the annual general meeting.
 In addition, every private limited company is required to issue the company’s annual return with the Company registrar within 60 days of the Annual General Meeting.

 - Upkeep Of Mandatory Registrations and Records

 As required by company law, your company must keep a registration and records.
 The records should be kept up to date at the company’s business address and should be available for inspection by its representatives during working hours.
 The registration should include a Register of Directors, a Register of Members in the Company, a Register of Shares, a Register of Chairpersons, and so on.

 The company must also keep the records in accordance with the law.
 Resolutions of Board of Directors meetings, Minutes of Board Meetings, Annual General Meeting and Incorporation documents of the company are included in the records.
 All of this information is required to be kept.

-Keep in mind that it is always necessary to follow all of the annual compliance of a private limited company.
+Keep in mind that it is always necessary to follow all of the annual compliance services For private limited company.
 It is not advisable to take a private limited company lightly.
 If you do not follow these Compliances, you will be fined, and you will face consequences in the future as a result.